dateng2016/notes/integration_exploration.md

 we need to worry about whether the token is revoked

 It depends on each platform where the connection is initiated.

+## Prado

+Contact the owner to confirm all the events

+We need to implement order paid and order cancelled API